Tips for Protecting Your Mental Health During the Coronavirus

 Having to endure a global pandemic without our usual social support systems is both isolating and frustrating.
 Thankfully, the internet allows us to stay close to loved ones even if we’re physically apart.
 Virtual happy hours, game nights, and fitness classes are just a few of the ways you can stay connected during the pandemic.
 Even a short conversation via text may brighten your day and help you feel less alone.

 8. Seek help from a professional when you need it

 There is never any shame in looking to a mental professional when you need a little extra help managing your negative or anxious thoughts.
-If you can’t afford treatment, there are ways to find mental health financial assistance, and there are also many low-cost or free services available.
+If you can’t afford treatment, there are ways to find mental health financial assistance, and there are also many low-cost or services available.